gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Symmetric Key Cryptography (SKC)

-provides privacy by encrypting the messages.
+provides confidentiality by encrypting the messages.
 It encrypts with relatively short key lengths, securely and efficiently, but it needs a shared secret key first.

 ### SKC Applications

-Network content communication and disk encryption use the AES and other symmetric key algorithms.
+Network content communication (data in transit) and storage encryption (data at rest) use symmetric key algorithms like the Advanced Encryption Standard (AES).

-## Asymmetric Key Cryptography
+## Asymmetric Key Cryptography (AKC)

 generates shared secret keys that are known to the communicating parties only.